Frewacom/pywalfox/README.md

 - `ExtensionError: No such native application pywalfox`

    The manifest is not installed properly.
 Follow the instructions here: https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_manifests.
 The manifest is located at `daemon/assets/pywalfox-manifest.json`.

+   If you still can not get it to work, you could try reinstalling Firefox: [#14](https://github.com/Frewacom/Pywalfox/issues/14)

 - `Unchecked lastError value: Error: Could not establish connection.
 Receiving end does not exist.`